shivamkcode/FilamentPainter/README.md

 Currently, the colour blending uses an exponential curve, which gives a pretty good approximation of how filament actually behaves.

 Since everything is run on the GPU, this brute force computation runs relatively fast.

+### Possible Future Improvements

+Currently, filament blending uses the RGB colour space and assumes that the translucency is modelled by (e^(-2x) - e^-2) / (1 - e^-2).
+This model may not be 100% accurate, and using a linaer colour space will allow for better linaer interpolation of colours.